 The Bay at Belmont Health and Rehabilitation Center is in the densely populated metropolitan area of Madison, Wisconsin which has a population of 272,940 people.
 This nursing home received an F, which is really a rock-bottom score in our grading scheme.
 Based on our assessment, you'd be better off to avoid of this facility.
-More information on this nursing home's category grades may be found below.
-Its best category is short-term care, which is addressed in the next section.
+Lastly, this facility had an ownership change in the last year.
+Hopefully, new ownership is able to elevate its quality standards.

 The Bay at Belmont Health and Rehabilitation Center

 - Nursing Home

 Please note our records indicate that The Bay at Belmont Health and Rehabilitation Center has changed ownership recently and while our data on this page is up-to-date there is a chance that the quality of this facility may change under new management.